Happy Birthday to Jill Biden, 63.

 Once again, the good stuff:

-1. I’m not sure about the Jefferson/Madison divide here, but I agree with Cass Sunstein that jumping to constitutional change (the “Jefferson” side) is a lousy idea.
+1. I’m not sure about the Jefferson/Madison divide here, but I agree totally with Cass Sunstein that rapidly jumping to Constitutional change (the “Jefferson” side) is a lousy idea.
 And even worse?
-Using go-nowhere constitutional amendments as an excuse for not attempting solutions to real problems that might have a chance of passage.
+Using go-nowhere Constitutional amendments as an excuse for not attempting solutions to real problems which might have a chance of passage.
 And I agree also that this has been a Republican SOP for a generation, and it’s sad to see Democrats emulating it.

 3. Andrew Sullivan on “when one major party refuses to accept reality.”